The Ren & Stimpy Show: Episodes

 The series ran for five seasons, spanning 52 episodes.
 The show was produced by Kricfalusi's animation studio Spümcø for the first two seasons.
 Beginning with season three (1993–94), the show was produced by Nickelodeon's Games Animation.
 The episode "Man's Best Friend" was produced for season two, but the episode was shelved and debuted with the show's 2003 reboot.
-Another episode, "Sammy and Me / The Last Temptation", aired on MTV on October 20, 1996, almost a year after the original Nickelodeon run ended.
+Another episode, "Sammy and Me / The Last Temptation", aired on MTV on October 20, 1996, nearly a year after the original Nickelodeon run ended.